Jarvis Cocker: Brit Awards incident

-Opinions from the press on Cocker's actions were mixed.
-Blur frontman Damon Albarn did not approve of Cocker's actions, saying to have found them "really disturbing": "He's got some very odd ideas about reality. [...]
-I think it’s a collective responsibility to say ‘No you can’t go and do what you’re doing’, not just to ridicule him."
+Opinions in the press on Cocker's actions were mixed.
+Blur frontman Damon Albarn did not approve of Cocker's actions, saying he had found them "really disturbing".
 Melody Makers edition of 2 March 1996 suggested Cocker should be knighted, and Noel Gallagher of Oasis said that "Jarvis Cocker is a star" and should be awarded an MBE.
-Though a number of people described Cocker's stunt as "mooning Jackson", Cocker denied it, saying that he merely turned his bottom waving.Archived at Ghostarchive and the Wayback Machine: Jackson said about the incident, "I'm sickened, saddened, shocked, upset, cheated and angry, but immensely proud that the cast remained professional and the show went on."
-Cocker said, "My actions were a form of protest at the way Michael Jackson sees himself as some kind of Christ-like figure with the power of healing.
-I just ran on the stage.
-I didn't make any contact with anyone as far as I recall."
-He also clarified that his actions were nothing personal against Jackson and he was even a fan of his music.
+Though a number of people described Cocker's stunt as "mooning Jackson", Cocker denied it, saying that he merely waved his (clothed) bottom.Archived at Ghostarchive and the Wayback Machine: Jackson said about the incident, "I'm sickened, saddened, shocked, upset, cheated and angry, but immensely proud that the cast remained professional and the show went on."